pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 ### Hard deploy (once a week, manual)

-When you want to deploy the current version of master in staging, you can run the following command:
+When you want to deploy the current version of master in staging, you can run the following commands:

 - `yarn trigger:staging:deploy`

+This will bump the `minor` version, create a tag `vX.X+1.X` and push it.

+- or `trigger:staging:deploy:patch`
-This will create a tag `vX.X.X` and push it.
+  This will bump the `patch` version, create a  tag `vX.X.X+1` and push it.

 CircleCI will detect the tag `vX.X.X` and launch the lanes `deploy-ios-staging-hard` & `deploy-android-staging-hard` (see `.circleci/config.yml` file)